I tell stories.

 When I can pry myself away from the camera, I write children’s books, both fiction and nonfiction.
 Most of my stories are about or inspired by the creatures in whose backyard I am fortunate to live.

 When I decided some years ago to write kids’ books, I didn’t realize how hard it would be to a) write them, b) write them well, and c) get them published.
 But that a-b-c challenge has been worth all the hours and angst I’ve invested in my writing.
-I (finally!) have a book under contract with a highly respected publisher, Sleeping Bear Books.
-It’s called If You Wake a Skunk and will be released in April 2023.
+One book has been published, and I am working toward selling several more.
+My debut picture book is If You Wake a Skunk.
+It’s published by Sleeping Bear Press.
+Read all about it on my book page.

 Writing about nature nudged me to learn about nature.
 I’m no expert by any means, but the reading and research I’ve done have opened my eyes to aspects of our natural world that I neither understood nor imagined.